mitmplay/mitm-play/README.md

 }
 ```
 #### Not Recomended macro keys - might conflict
+Conflict with Chrome shortcut keys or in Windows conflict with `Ctrl + J`
 ```js
 window.mitm.macrokeys = {
   'key:<a>'()          { console.log('key in: .... + Ctrl + a') },